 The good news is Wolf Creek is one of the most incredible courses I’ve ever played.
 It is carved out of one of the most inhospitable desert environments you’ve ever seen.
 I stood on almost every tee wondering how someone could have imagined building such a beautiful golf course out of nothing.
 It’s a very challenging layout, as well.
 For some reason, I decided to play the tips with one of my playing partners, but after a few holes I moved up to the regular tees and it was still plenty difficult.

 Adding to the intimidation factor of this course are the cart paths.
 When I played there, the carts were gas-powered instead of electric, which kept them going at a slower speed (and for good reason).
 The cart paths are steep, treacherous and frightening.
-When you rode the brakes, the cart would just skid down the hills and it was an unsettling experience.
+When you hit the brakes, they would often lock up and the cart would just skid down the hills.
+It was an unsettling experience.
 At one point, I actually lost control of my cart and it went careening down a rocky ravine (fortunately without me in it).
 It was almost like a cartoon the way the chain of events went down.

 My group was me in my own cart, another single in his own cart and a twosome in their own cart.
 We were going up a hill in between holes and I was last in line.
 One of the guys in the first cart dropped an empty potato chip bag.
 The wind caught it and took it back toward the next cart.
 When that guy stopped his cart to bend over and pick up the bag, he dropped his Gatorade bottle.
 That began rolling directly to me.
 So I stopped my cart to step out and grab the bottle.
 However, as I stepped out and pressed the parking brake with my foot, it didn’t catch all the way.
 The hill was steep, so by the time half of me was out of the cart it was already unstoppable.

 It rolled into a ditch, thrashed around violently and eventually came to a stop.
 My camera went flying out of the back, but thankfully wasn’t damaged in the process.
 We all went down to check out the damage and the cart seemed to be in good shape.
 It was stuck where it was, though, so I had to abandon ship.
-We called the clubhouse to let them know where the cart was sitting, I put my bag on the other single’s cart and was more than happy to let him drive the rest of the day.
+We called the clubhouse to let them know where the cart was sitting.
+They didn’t seem all that shocked, so I’m sure this isn’t that rare an occurrence around here.
+I put my bag on the other single’s cart and was more than happy to let him drive the rest of the day.
 I was pretty rattled after that.

 Keep in mind this was my first round of the trip and I did have to sign the cart out.
 For days after that, I was paranoid that I’d be getting a call from Wolf Creek wanting some kind of money for the cart I damaged.
 Thankfully, they never called, so I guess they retrieved it alright.